wormhole-foundation/xdapp-book/src/dapps/2_crossChainInteroperability.md

 # Blockchain Interoperability

 Because blockchains are siloed by nature, individual cryptocurrencies being bound to their own chains has been a longtime limitation of blockchain technology.
 The first attempt at solving this problem was the creation of cryptocurrency exchanges like Coinbase and Binance.
-Today these are referred to as centralized exchanges (CEXs).
+Today, these are referred to as centralized exchanges (CEXs).

 Centralized exchanges play an important role in cryptocurrency, but they are not a complete solution for blockchain interoperability for two primary reasons: (1) they're centralized, which is counterproductive to creating a decentralized platform, and (2) they deal only with tokens.